pius/rdf-inference/README.markdown

 SYNOPSIS
 --------

-RDF-Inference is a Ruby library for inferencing over a corpus of triples with RDFS and OWL properties.
+RDF-Inference is a Ruby library for inferencing over a corpus of RDF::Statements with RDFS and OWL properties.
 Implements the [RDF Schema Language (RDFs)](http://www.w3.org/TR/rdf-schema/) properties as a set of production rules.
 The rules are executed by [Ruleby](http://ruleby.org), a forward-chaining Ruby inferencing engine that implements the Rete algorithm.

 FEATURE LIST